-If you are absent when an assignment is due, you are responsible for having the assignment turned in during the class period or SAFEASSIGN.
+If you are absent when an assignment is due, you are responsible for having the assignment turned in during the class period.
 If you are absent from class, you are responsible for the material covered.
 This means you must get the missed work and you are responsible to get the material by contacting your peers.

 In a case of an emergency, you may e-mail your assignment / submit assignments early but it must be prior the start time of the class to get full credit.
-Documentation of the emergency on professional letterhead will be expected the very day or next class period.
-Lateness or technology issues do not constitute on emergency.
+Documentation of the emergency on professional letterhead will be expected the very next class period.

 In addition to class attendance, it is also expected that students will complete readings and homework as assigned and participate in class discussions to the extent that it is possible in a class setting.
 Participation is important in this course.
-Please be sure to read chapters accordingly so you can follow the course.
 When students' share their thoughts and experiences, class concepts become concrete in their minds as well as in the minds of other students.
 It is the sharing of our experiences that helps us to learn from each other as well as about each other.
 Members of this classroom will practice inclusively.
 We will listen to one another's views with respect regardless of race, gender, sexual orientation, or disability.